Glimpse: Generalized Locality for Scalable and Robust CT: Methods

 \subsection{Resolution-agnostic Memory Usage in Training}

-To simplify notation, we denote the entire {\dlt} pipeline described above by $\hat{\f} = \text{\dlt}_\phi(\x,\s)$.
+is fully differentiable which enables the optimization of the receptive field scale, filter parameters, and MLP weights via backpropagation during training.
+To simplify notation, we denote the entire described {\dlt} pipeline by $\hat{\f}(\x) = \text{\dlt}_\phi(\x,\s)$.
 The inputs are the target pixel coordinates $\x = (x,y)$ and the sinogram $\s$; the output is an estimate of $\f(x, y)$.
-The parameters $\phi$ denote the trainable parameters of {\dlt} including the MLP weights $\theta$, the projection angles $\{\alpha_m\}_{m=1}^r$, the adaptive filter $\h$ and the patch receptive field scale $d$.
+The parameters $\phi$ denote the trainable parameters of {\dlt} including the MLP weights $\theta$, the projection angles $\{\alpha_m\}_{m=1}^r$ (see Appendix~\ref{app: learnable geometry}), the adaptive filter $\h$ and the window receptive field scale $d$.
 We consider a set of training data $\{(\s_i, \f_i)\}_{i = 1}^L$ from the noisy sinograms and images.
-We optimize the {\dlt} parameters $\phi$ using gradient-based optimization to minimize
+We optimize the {\dlt} parameters $\phi$ using gradient-based optimization by minimizing

 At inference time, we simply evaluate the image intensity at any pixel as $\hat{\f}_\text{test}(\x) = \text{\dlt}_{\phi^*}(\x, \s_\text{test})$.
-One major advantage of {\dlt} compared to CNNs like the U-Net and LPD is its memory and compute complexity.
-CNN-based models exhibit memory requirements that scale directly with image resolution, making them prohibitively expensive for realistic image resolutions.
-As shown in \eqref{eq: training}, {\dlt} can be trained using stochastic gradient-based optimizers with the flexibility to select mini-batches from both the objects and \textit{pixels}.
-This adaptability in mini-batch pixel selection grants a memory footprint agnostic to resolution making {\dlt} suitable for training on realistic image resolutions like $1024 \times 1024$ and higher.
+One major advantage of {\dlt} compared to CNNs like U-Net and LPD is its low memory and compute complexity.
+Memory requirements of CNN-based models scale steeply with image resolution, making them prohibitively expensive for realistic resolutions.
+As shown in \eqref{eq: training}, {\dlt} can be trained using stochastic gradient-based optimizers with the flexibility to select mini-batches from both the objects and pixels thanks to its coordinate-based design.
+This leads to a memory footprint nearly agnostic to resolution, which makes {\dlt} suitable for training on realistic image resolutions of $1024 \times 1024$ and higher.